Get customized results?

 What is an Electricity Facts Label?

-To find the EFL on Choose Energy, click on “more details” under the plan information card.
-Then, navigate to “plan documents.”
-There you’ll find “access the EFL,” with all the information you need to make your choice.
+You can access the EFL for every plan on Choose Energy by clicking on “More details” under the plan information card.
+Then, navigate to “Plan documents.”
+There you’ll find “Access the EFL,” which will have all the information you need to make your choice.

 Electricity price

-• Average monthly use: Energy plans typically contain three usage tiers calculated in kilowatt-hours (kWh): 500, 1000, and 2000.
-The amount of energy you use each month places you into a different usage tier and, therefore, a different average monthly price.
+• Average monthly use: Energy plans typically contain three usage tiers calculated in kilowatt-hours (kWh): 500, 1,000, and 2,000.
+The amount of energy you use each month places you into a specific usage tier, resulting in a different average monthly price for each tier.

-• Energy charge: This is your base rate for electricity.
-The example on this page is for Gexa’s Eco Saver Plus 24 plan.
+• Energy charge: The energy charge is your base rate for electricity.
+This example for Gexa Energy’s Eco Saver Plus 12 plan costs 16.55 cents per kWh.

-• Usage credit: A usage credit discounts your bill if you use a certain amount of energy.
-For example, this plan offers a $100 usage credit when you use 1000 kWh of electricity or more each month.
-You will not receive the usage credit if you use less than 1000 kWh.
+• Usage credit: A usage credit provides a discount on your bill if you use a certain amount of energy.
+This particular plan offers a $125 usage credit when you use 1,000 kWh of electricity or more each month.
+Due to this bill credit, the average price for the 1,000 and 2,000 kWh tiers is much lower than the 500 kWh tier.

-• Transmission and distribution charges: Your utility company charges a fee to deliver electricity to your home.
+• Transmission and distribution utility (TDU) charges: Your utility company charges a fee to deliver electricity to your home.
 This comes in two forms: a set base charge and a rate per kWh used in the billing cycle.
-Note that these fees can be adjusted depending on changes from the Electric Reliability Council of Texas.
+These fees are adjusted twice a year in response to changes from the Electric Reliability Council of Texas (ERCOT).

 Disclosure chart